SkretasLab/ProteoSeeker/README.md

 ## 2.1 Source code
 ### 2.1.1 Prerequisites
 #### Anaconda:
 <p align="justify">To install ProteoSeeker from source code, conda (from Anaconda or Miniconda) must be installed and activated in your system.
-Instructions for installing Anaconda and Miniconda in Linux are provided in the following links:</p>
+Instructions for the installation of Anaconda and Miniconda in Linux are provided in the following links:</p>

 Anaconda for Linux: https://docs.anaconda.com/free/anaconda/install/linux/